Counties 1 Hertfordshire: Participating clubs 2023–24

+Participating clubs 2022–23

+This was the first season following the RFU Adult Competition Review.
+The league was substantially similar to London 2 North West with eight of the teams competed in the previous season returning whilst the top four moved to Regional 2 Thames ord Regional 2 Anglia.
+They were replaced with the top three from London 3 North West and Chiswick on a level transfer from London 2 South West.

 Teams for 2021–22

 The teams competing in 2021-22 achieved their places in the league based on performances in 2019–20, the 'previous season' column in the table below refers to that season not 2020–21.